 Democratic Republic of the Congo

 When will conditions be reviewed?

-The ‘traffic light’ lists will be constantly assessed and will be reviewed frequently – with an update every three weeks, any country at risk of moving category will be added to either the Red, Amber or Green Watch Lists.
+This lists will be constantly assessed and will be reviewed frequently – with an update every three weeks.

 Testing Centres & Testing Kits (For UK Departures)